hpdeifel/hledger-iadd/README.md

 recommended next step is to create a cabal sandbox where all dependencies will be installed in:

-    cd hledger-add
+    cd hledger-iadd
 	cabal sandbox init

 You can now download and install all dependencies locally with

     cabal install --only-dependencies

-And finally you're ready to build and install `hledger-add`:
+And finally you're ready to build and install `hledger-iadd`:

     cabal configure --bindir ~/bin
 	cabal build